pbnj/awesome-podcasts/README.md

 > Podcasts related to everything Web outside of JavaScript

-- [Code Catchup](http://codercatchup.com/) - Catching up with various web developers, web designers and unicorns
 - [CodePen Radio](https://blog.codepen.io/radio/) - A podcast all about what it&#39;s like running a small web software business.
 The good, the bad, and the ugly
+- [Coder Catchup](http://codercatchup.com/) - Catching up with various web developers, web designers and unicorns
 - [Front End Five](https://frontendfive.codeschool.com/) - All of your Front-end News in 5 Minutes
 - [Front End Friday](http://frontendfriday.fi/) - A podcast on HTML and the web
 - [Front End Happy Hour](http://frontendhappyhour.com/) - Discussions around frontend topics